CashBailey/OperatingSystemSimulator/README.md

 ## Overview
 **Operating System Simulator** is a compact, instructional OS environment.
-The current sample implements the boot sequence and a simple authentication flow against a fixed administrator account.
-Additional modules—scheduling, I/O, and memory management—are planned and partly scaffolded below.
-A standalone **Scheduling Module** (**Round Robin** and **SJF**) is included and wired through the current `main.cpp`.
-FCFS and SRTF are planned.
+The current setup focuses on **process scheduling** and includes three algorithms wired into `main.cpp`:
+- **FCFS** (First‑Come, First‑Served, non‑preemptive)
+- **Round Robin** (preemptive with time quantum)
+- **SJF** (Shortest Job First, non‑preemptive)

+A boot/auth sample remains available in the repository and can be built separately.
+Additional modules—scheduling extensions, I/O, and memory management—are planned and partly scaffolded.

 ---